Alas, even with extensive warning about the staircase...

 - In Deardrops, Shinichi pushed his fellow violinist Johan down a flight of stairs on impulse, injuring him, due to stress.

-- In Suika, Sayo almost dies when her sister Itsuki pushes her down the stairs, but falls in a coma.
+- In Suika, Sayo almost dies when her twin sister Itsuki pushes her down the stairs, but falls in a coma.
 Their dad snaps on Itsuki and beats her to death.
 The Itsuki you see?
 She was Dead All Along.
+And Sayo is still comatose.

 - Van Von Hunter: a technoleech shows Asimov, a humanoid robot that can climb stairs, to the evil prince.
 The prince, offended, climbs the stair after yelling "I can do that!" but trips near the top and tumbles down the stairs, disproving himself once again.